-Exploring the Pros and Cons of Providing Benefits for Contract Employees
+- Pros of Providing Benefits to Contract Employees

 Contract employment has become increasingly common in today’s workforce, with many companies opting to hire contract workers instead of full-time employees.
 While contract work offers flexibility and cost savings for employers, it raises the question of whether contract employees need benefits.
 In this article, we will explore the pros and cons of providing benefits to contract workers.